 Budget: £ – ££

-Danish-based Organic Basics*, the ethical underwear specialists, have, in 2021, launched their Re-Swim line.
-These are timeless, classic swimwear pieces, made with recycled plastic that has been regenerated from industrial plastic, fabric scraps, plastic ocean waste, and ghost-nets.
-From bikini tops and bottoms to one-piece swimsuits, all ethically made in Europe, their collection ticks a lot of boxes.
+Danish-based Organic Basics*, the ethical underwear specialists recently launched their Re-Swim line.
+These are timeless, classic swimwear pieces, made with recycled plastic that has been regenerated from industrial plastic, fabric scraps, plastic ocean waste, and ghost nets.
+From bikini tops and bottoms to one-piece swimsuits, all ethically made in Europe, their collection ticks a lot of ethical boxes.